Well I know you're scared

 Sammy, that bitch, trotted over to Joey and placed a paw on his bare foot.
 She rolled over on her back, kicking her tiny legs up in the air.
 She was rewarded with a tummy rub and piece of bacon.

 "C'mon Sammy, let's go out," Carly said as she walked over to the door.
 She opened the door and the dog pranced out.
 Carly carried her under one arm and held her coffee in the other hand down the steps of the raised house.
-She plopped down on the bottom step, and looked out at the gulf while Sammy sniffed around the grass.
+She plopped down on the bottom step while Sammy sniffed around the grass.